2022 Pacific typhoon season

 The 2022 Pacific typhoon season was the third consecutive season to have below average tropical cyclone activity, with twenty-five named storms forming.
-Of the tropical storms, ten became typhoons, and three would intensify into super typhoons.
+Of the tropical storms, ten became typhoons, and three storms would intensify into super typhoons.
 The season saw near-average activity by named storm count, although many of the storms were weak and short-lived, particularly towards the end of the season.
 This low activity was caused by an unusually strong La Niña that had persisted from 2020.
 The season's first named storm, Malakas, developed on April 6, while the last named storm, Pakhar, dissipated on December 12.
 The season's first typhoon, Malakas, reached typhoon status on April 12.
 The season ran throughout 2022, though most tropical cyclones typically develop between May and October.
-Tropical storms Megi and Nalgae were responsible for more than half of the casualties, while typhoons Hinnamnor and Nanmadol both caused $1 billion in damages.
+Tropical storms Megi and Nalgae were responsible for more than half of the casualties, while typhoons Hinnamnor and Nanmadol, and Tropical Storm Talas both caused $1 billion in damages.

 The scope of this article is limited to the Pacific Ocean to the north of the equator between 100°E and 180th meridian.
 Within the northwestern Pacific Ocean, there are two separate agencies that assign names to tropical cyclones which can often result in a cyclone having two names.
 The Japan Meteorological Agency (JMA) named tropical cyclones that were judged to have 10-minute sustained wind speeds of at least 65 km/h anywhere in the basin, whilst the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) assigned names to tropical cyclones which moved into or formed as a tropical depression in the Philippine Area of Responsibility (PAR) located between 135°E and 115°E and between 5°N and 25°N regardless of whether or not a tropical cyclone has already been given a name by the JMA.
 Tropical depressions that were monitored by the United States' Joint Typhoon Warning Center (JTWC) (Note: A super typhoon is an unofficial category used by the Joint Typhoon Warning Center (JTWC) for a typhoon with winds of at least 240 km/h.) were given a number with a "W" suffix.